 What is thinking / chain-of-thought reasoning?
 Just regular tokens.
 The model was trained to emit <thinking> tokens as an intermediate step because doing so (by being rewarded for thought traces that led to correct answers) produced better results.
 There is no separate reasoning engine; it’s the same next-token prediction algorithm.

 What is the context window?
 The size of the token array the model processes in one “pass”.
 It includes your system prompt, your conversation history, any tool results stuffed back in, and the model’s response.
 When it fills up, older content gets dropped and the model starts to “forget” and/or generate nonsense.
-This is why things like Cursor and Gemini/Claude CLI auto-compact, and if you’re in a long-running converation with a LLM you should start new ones periodically.
+This is why things like Cursor and Gemini/Claude CLI auto-compact, and if you’re in a long-running conversation with an LLM you should start new ones periodically.

 How does it choose a tool?
 It was trained to.
 Given enough examples of “for this type of prompt, emit this tool call” the model learned to recognize patterns that are best solved via an external tool.
 The model reads tool descriptions in the context window and uses that to determine what’s available, APIs, etc.